Remember, the best commute is a safe one.

 If you See Something, Say Something:

-Please report unattended or suspicious packages to any GO employee, call transit safety dispatch at 1-877-297-0642, press the yellow strip, or call 911.
+Please report unattended or suspicious packages to any GO employee, call transit safety dispatch at 1-877-297-0642, text “HELP” to 77777 to communicate with our Customer Protective (Standard message rates may apply), press the yellow strip, or call 911.

 Station Safety Tips:

 Be Careful.
 Rushing on stairs can lead to serious injury.
 Be aware of your surroundings and give yourself extra time during bad weather conditions.

 In an emergency at any GO station or building, GO personnel will initiate emergency evacuation procedures.
 Instructions on how to safely exit the facility will be announced over the public address system.
 GO staff, police, and fire or ambulance crews will determine the best evacuation method for passengers with mobility aids.

 Lock it up — Remember to always to lock your bike when parking at a GO facility, and register it with the city in which you're locking it up.